Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Reading the notice carefully: scope, requirements and deadlines
+Reading the notice carefully — scope, requirements and deadlines

-Document gathering and evidence review
+Document hold and evidence preservation

 Coordination is most effective when supported by a short, regular cadence — daily or twice-weekly check-ins through the response period — that surface issues early and keep the response moving without bureaucratic overhead.
+Long gaps between check-ins are where matters drift.

 Designing and implementing corrective actions

-Verification is the part most often under-resourced.
-Without it, the organisation has no reliable way to confirm whether the action taken has actually resolved the underlying issue or only addressed its symptoms.
+Corrective actions should be designed with clear owners, deadlines and verification, not just commitments.
+Verification is the part most often under-resourced — without it, the organisation has no reliable way to confirm whether the action taken has actually resolved the underlying issue.

 Workforce communication should be designed in parallel with regulator communication, not afterwards.
 Employees who learn about a regulator matter from external sources are reasonably entitled to expect the organisation to have communicated first.
+Calibrated, factual communication maintains trust through the response period.

-Closing out the notice and embedding learning
+Close-out and embedding learning

+Close-out is not the end of the work.
 A short post-close review — what triggered the notice, what was learned, what control change is required — should be a standard part of close-out, not an optional extra.
+Embedding the learning into ongoing controls is what reduces the risk of recurrence.

-What employers should review
+What employers should have ready

 Frequently asked questions